-The Balkan countries are known for their immense natural beauty, making the area a backpackers and sunbathers dream.
-From rugged mountain ranges to gorgeous waterfalls and spectacular beaches, this region is the place to go for both exciting outdoor adventures and peaceful sunbathing.
-Oftentimes, the Best Beaches in the balkans are located in or at least near a beautiful historic coastal town, which only adds to their appeal and idyllic vibe.
+Many Balkan countries are known for their immense natural beauty, making the area a backpacker and sunbathers’ dream.
+From rugged mountain ranges to gorgeous waterfalls and spectacular beaches, this region is where to go for both exciting outdoor adventures and peaceful sunbathing.

 Best Beaches In Croatia

 Perhaps the most well-known and most visited of all Balkans cities, Dubrovnik in Croatia is one of the world’s most breathtaking historic towns.

 With an Old Town that is UNESCO World Heritage and a setting between the blue Adriatic Sea and the Dinaric Mountains, this should be one of your absolute priorities when traveling around the Balkans.
 There are several beautiful beaches in Dubrovnik, but Banje Beach, just to the south of the Old Town, might be the most photogenic one.